-In the late 1990s, the Safe Harbor Citizens’ Advisory Committee created a 1.25 mile self-guided educational and recreational walking tour of the historic Safe Harbor Village.
-The group even designed and published a double-side three-fold brochure.
+In the late 1990s, the Safe Harbor Citizens’ Advisory Committee created a 1.25-mile self-guided educational and recreational walking tour of the historic Safe Harbor Village.
+The group even designed and published a double-sided three-fold brochure.
 I recently found a copy of the long-lost brochure and have republished it here.

 Walking Guide to the Historic Safe Harbor Village